Frank Sinatra: Vocal and musical style

-"He'd always been critical of his voice, and that only intensified as he got older.
+He'd always been critical of his voice, and that only intensified as he got older.
 He never liked to discuss a performance afterward because he knew his voice wasn't as good as it used to be.
-If someone told him he'd been great, he'd reply, 'It was a nice crowd, but my reed was off' or 'I wasn't so good on the third number.'
+If someone told him he'd been great, he'd reply, "It was a nice crowd, but my reed was off" or "I wasn't so good on the third number."
 Strangely, in spite of his hearing problems, he had the most incredible ear, which often drove those he worked with nuts.
-There could be an orchestra of a hundred musicians, and if one played a bum note, he'd know exactly who was responsible."
+There could be an orchestra of a hundred musicians, and if one played a bum note, he'd know exactly who was responsible.

 — —Barbara Sinatra on Sinatra's voice and musical understanding.

-Arrangers such as Nelson Riddle and Anthony Fanzo found Sinatra to be a perfectionist who constantly drove himself and others around him, stating that his collaborators approached him with uneasiness because of his unpredictable and often volatile temperament.

-Granata comments that Sinatra was almost fanatically obsessed with perfection to the point that people began wondering if he was genuinely concerned about the music or showing off his power over others.
-On days when Sinatra felt that his voice was not right, Sinatra would know after only a few notes and would postpone the recording session until the following day, yet still pay his musicians.

 After a period of performing, Sinatra tired of singing a certain set of songs and was always looking for talented new songwriters and composers to work with.
 Once he found ones he liked, Sinatra actively sought to work with them as often as possible and made friends with many of them.
 Over the years, he recorded 87 of Sammy Cahn's songs, of which 24 were composed by Jule Styne and 43 by Jimmy Van Heusen.
 The Cahn-Styne partnership lasted from 1942 until 1954, when Van Heusen succeeded him as Sinatra's main composer.

 Unlike many of his contemporaries, Sinatra insisted upon direct input regarding arrangements and tempos for his recordings.
 Sinatra would spend weeks thinking about the songs he wanted to record and would keep an arranger in mind for each song.
 Barbara Sinatra notes that Sinatra would almost always credit the songwriter at the end of each number and would often make comments to the audience, such as "Isn't that a pretty ballad" or "Don't you think that's the most marvelous love song", delivered with "childlike delight".
 She states that after each show, Sinatra would be "in a buoyant, electrically charged mood, a post-show high that would take him hours to come down from as he quietly relived every note of the performance he'd just given."